berkeley-ospo/ospo.berkeley.edu/content/posts/charting-a-course/index.md

 Despite almost a year of regular video conferences to plan this collaboration and develop the proposal that funds the formation of our network of OSPOs, this was the first time many of us had the opportunity to interact with each other in person.

 This event brought together team members from UC Berkeley, UC Davis, UC Los Angeles, UC Santa Barbara, UC Santa Cruz, and UC San Diego.
-Collectively, we represent a diverse range of departments and roles, including library services, research computing, data science initiatives, and academic departments focused on computer science and engineering.
+Collectively, we represent a diverse range of departments and roles, including library sciences, research computing, data science initiatives, and academic departments focused on computer science and engineering.

 One of our key goals was to connect with one another, share ideas, and align efforts.
 The agenda was packed with insightful discussions and collaborative activities designed to set the stage for the network's future endeavors.
 Morning sessions included:

 1. **Welcome.**
-   The event began with a warm welcome from Josh Greenberg of the Sloan Foundation, who provided a high-level overview of the project and its significance.
+   The event began with a warm welcome from Josh Greenberg of the Sloan Foundation, who shared his support for our collective goals and reiterated the significance of this project.

 2. **Meeting Expectations / Goals.**
    Facilitated by James Davis (UCSC) and Stephanie Lieggi (UCSC), this session focused on setting clear expectations and goals for the day, ensuring that all participants were aligned on the key outcomes.